CarterPlenge/CarterPlenge/README.md

 I'm a Computer Science student at **Northwest Missouri State University**, graduating in **December 2025**.
 I’m passionate about **software development**, **embedded systems**, and the intersection of **AI and real-world applications**.
 My strongest language is **Python**, but I also work with **C/C++**, **JavaScript**, **Java**, **SQL**, and **Unreal Engine C++**.
-Recently, I’ve been working on training a model to play swarm games like Vampire Survivors and building various discord bots for fun.
+Recently, I’ve been working on training a model to play swarm games like Vampire Survivors and building various discord bots.

 ---